Inspiration4Learning

 4 ?

-Some students filled in 8 (6+2), others filled in 12 (2 x 6).
+Some students entered 8 (6+2), others entered 12 (2 x 6).
 In this case, both answers can be explained.
-However, this preference for addition or multiplication also recurred in questions where only one of the operations is correct.
-To verify this, Tine presented the students with questions such as:
+However, this preference for addition or multiplication also appeared in questions where only one of the operations is correct.
+To investigate this, Tine presented students with questions such as:

-• Two packs of pencils cost 6 euros together.
-How much do four packs of pencils cost?
+• Two packs of pencils cost a total of 6 euros.
+How much do 4 packs of pencils cost?

 • Ellen and Kim are running laps on a track.
 They run at the same speed, but Ellen started later.
 When Ellen has run 3 laps, Kim has run 6.
 When Ellen has run 12 laps, how many laps has Kim run?

-Here, the students again showed their preference for addition or multiplication.
-We also see this preference for an additive or multiplicative approach with percentages.
+Here, students again showed their preference for addition or multiplication.
+We also see this preference for an additive or multiplicative approach when dealing with percentages.
 Tine concluded that this preference is persistent.

-We must therefore constantly address this in class.
-Provide students with sufficient situations in which one approach or the other is correct and create a conflict with an accompanying discussion among the students about the question "why can you add here and not multiply?" or "Why can you multiply here and not add?"
+We must therefore continually address this in the classroom.
+Provide students with enough situations where one approach or the other is appropriate, and create a conflict with a corresponding discussion among the students about the question, “Why can you add here but not multiply?” or “Why can you multiply here but not add?”

 There are more possibilities

 One more comment.
-The problem "What can go in place of the question mark?" is not interesting at all from a mathematical point of view:
+The problem “What can go in place of the question mark?” is, from a mathematical perspective, completely uninteresting:

 2 6